michaeleisel/ZippyJSON/README.md

 ## Why is it so much faster?

 - Apple's version first converts the JSON into an `NSDictionary` using `NSJSONSerialization` and then afterwards makes things Swifty.
+The creation of that intermediate dictionary is expensive.
 - ZippyJSON is built largely in C++ (but still with a Swift interface wrapped around it).
-Apple uses entirely [Swift](https://github.com/apple/swift/blob/master/stdlib/public/Darwin/Foundation/JSONEncoder.swift) (aside from the use of `NSJSONSerialization`).
+Apple uses entirely [Swift](https://github.com/apple/swift/blob/master/stdlib/public/Darwin/Foundation/JSONEncoder.swift) (aside from the use of `NSJSONSerialization`) which is generally slower.
 - There are many specific optimizations in there as well.
 For example, date parsing for ISO-8601 dates is 10x faster due to use JJLISO8601DateFormatter insteads of Apple's date formatter.

 So, it's largely due Apple trying to be elegant and operate at a higher level.